 We’re in the second decade of Century 21.0 already.
 The 1950s ended 50 years ago, and today the grey flannel business suit is worn by so few American workers, it’s been declared an endangered species.

-1. Giving it your all: A true professional never delivers a half-assed effort, whether he’s composing the soundtrack for a film, developing a cure for cancer, or playing middle linebacker for the Pittsburgh Steelers.
+1. Give it your all: A true professional never delivers a half-assed effort, whether he’s composing the soundtrack for a film, developing a cure for cancer, or playing middle linebacker for the Pittsburgh Steelers.
 The professional rehearses and reviews to eliminate all errors, and continuously works to master his craft.
 Moreover, the professional takes pride in giving 100% in the pursuit of perfection.

-2. Living up to your word: A true professional shows up at the appointed time and never misses a deadline.
-She may work from home, the beach, or her favorite coffee shop while slamming triple espressos and listening to vintage Joan Jett in her iPod — but she lives up to her word when it comes time to deliver.
+2. Live up to your word: A true professional shows up at the appointed time and never misses a deadline.
+She may work from home, the beach, or her favorite coffee shop while slamming triple espressos and listening to vintage Joan Jett in her iPhone, but she lives up to her word when it comes time to deliver.
 The only acceptable excuses are extreme emergencies, and even then she apologizes for the delay and tries to make up for it when she gets back on her feet.

-3. Providing due respect: A true professional may talk smack about the competition and the clowns on Fox News, but he would never disrespect a colleague, client, or collaborator.
+3. Provide due respect: A true professional may talk smack about the competition and the clowns on Fox News, but he would never disrespect a colleague, client, or collaborator.
 Phone ringing?
 Unless there’s a baby being delivered at the other end of the line, the physical human presence always comes first.
 Got an irresistible urge to text or tweet all the time, even during meetings?
 See an addiction counselor.
 A professional listens attentively while being spoken to and never interrupts.
 He can then rebut the speaker, but he does so by critiquing the ideas, not the person.